jonaskjoller/brochmand/README.md

 ### Sabbati Sanctificatio - Winter part (1635)
 The text from Sabbati Sanctificatio - Winter part has been prepared through the application of a Hand-Written Text Recognition Model using Transkribus.
 I am deeply grateful for the support that [READ COOP](https://readcoop.eu/) has shown the project by granting credits for the text recognition.
 I have developed my own model for text recognition using PyLaia and have achieved a theoretical error rate of 0.7 and 0.9 %.
 The first 120 pages in Transkribus have been through a first proof-reading, while the remaining 685 pages have not been proof-read beyond the initial text-recognition.
 Additionally, the scan used as a basis for the text-recognition is not of the best quality with several pages having a cut-off point that crosses into the text lines.
 Do take this into account when reusing the data.

+### Sabbati Sanctificatio - Summer part (1638)
+The text from Sabbati Sanctificatio - Summer part has been prepared through the application of a Hand-Written Text Recognition Model using Transkribus.
+This version includes the first 782 pages and is thus not complete and without proofreading.
+The model used is the same as the winter part.

 ### Tools
 A selection of tools designed to work with the base texts in the corpus.
 Note that these are developed for a particular use case, but can be used in other contexts provided that file names and directories are adjusted accordingly.

 *split_ss_winter*: Divides Sabbati Sanctificatio - Winter part into individual Sundays and Feastdays with an epistle- and gospel-sermon for each day including a prayer, and then separates the prayer, epistle-sermon and gospel-sermon out into individual folders.

+*split_ss_summer*: Divides Sabbati Sanctificatio - Summer part into individual Sundays and Feastdays with an epistle- and gospel-sermon for each day including a prayer, and then separates the prayer, epistle-sermon and gospel-sermon out into individual folders.
+Numbered begins at 30 continued from ss-winter.
+Exceptions are only encoded until 49.

 *stopword_20p-10p.py*: Generates a stopword list based on the 20 percent most frequently and 10 percent least frequently occurring word forms.
 Requires you to be in the same directory as the main text file.